 A garrison is a military unit posted permanently in a town, city or area, usually to provide it with defence and protection.

 A governor is a political figure appointed to represent the monarch in a colony.
 Governors are responsible for representing royal power and upholding and enforcing imperial policies.
-In colonial America, royal governors were in theory the highest political authority in the colony.
-Over time, however, many royal governors relinquished at last some of their power to colonial assemblies.
+In colonial America, royal governors were, in theory, the highest political authority in the colony.
+Over time, however, many royal governors relinquished some of their power to colonial assemblies.

 hard money (or specie)